solidi/algorithms/ctci/README.md

 ## General

 1. Start with conditionals first to focus on the core algorithm.
-1. When concating many strings, use a StringBuilder.
+1. When concatenating many strings, use a StringBuilder.
-1. Solve problems in numerous languages to understand idomatic differences.
+1. Solve problems in numerous languages to understand idiomatic differences.
 1. Build number positions with number * 10, number * 100, number * 1000.
 1. Extract number positions by number % 10 -> number / 10.
 1. Return more than one value in recursive function by using a Class.